yuchaoliao/VAEGAN/README.md

 # VAEGAN

-The paper describing the Vaegan approach will appear at GLSVLSI 2024.
+The paper describing the Vaegan approach appears at the Great Lakes Symposium on VLSI 2024 (GLSVLSI 2024).

 ### Overview
 This repository contains the code and supporting documents for the VAEGAN.